Exploring QCD matter in extreme conditions with Machine Learning: Introduction

 The variance of posterior $P(A\mid B)$ can be used to determine the uncertainty or confidence level of the theoretical model.
 If $P(A\mid B)$ is a narrow distribution with a sharp peak, its variance is small, indicating that the data are decisive and useful in constraining the model with small uncertainty.
 The marginal distribution $P(B)=\sum_a P(B \mid A=a) P(A=a)$ is called evidence, which provides a normalization factor by traversing the space of the theoretical model.
 For an n-dimensional parameter space $A=\left(A_1, A_2, \cdots, A_n \right)$, if the random variable has $m$ possible choices in each dimension, one must repeat the theoretical calculations $m^n$ times to get the normalization factor $P(B)$.
 This procedure encounters the challenge of \textit{curse of dimensionality} for high-dimensional parameter spaces.
 Fortunately, $P(B)$ is not needed using Markov Chain Monte Carlo (MCMC) methods, which work for an unnormalized posterior distribution as follows,

 The way MCMC methods work for Eq.~\eqref{eq:bayesian_unnorm} is by importance sampling using random walk~\cite{garnett_bayesoptbook_2023}.
 Starting from any position $A = a_0$ in the parameter space, walk to the next position using a random step size $\epsilon$ sampled from a uniform or normal distribution, following the Markov Principle that each update only depends on its current position, $a_{n+1} = a_{n} + \epsilon$.
-The trajectory of one random walk in the parameter space form a set $\{ a_n \}$ for $n=0, 1, 2\cdots$ whose density estimation produces a probability distribution.
-This probability distribution does not equal to $P(A|B)$ without any constraints to the process of random walk.
-The MCMC algorithms set an acceptance-rejection probability to each update such that $A=a$ values in the parameter space are visited more frequently with larger $P(A=a|B)$ than smaller ones to form a stationary distribution that is close to $P(A|B)$.
-E.g., in Metropolis-Hastings algorithm which is one kind of MCMC algorithm, the acceptance-rejection ratio is set to be ${\rm min}(1, \alpha)$ where,
+The trajectory of one random walk in the parameter space forms a set $\{ a_n \}$ for $n=0, 1, 2\cdots$ whose density estimation produces a probability distribution.
+This probability distribution does not equal $P(A|B)$ without any constraints to the process of random walk.
+The MCMC algorithms set an acceptance--rejection probability to each update such that $A=a$ values in the parameter space are visited more frequently with larger $P(A=a|B)$ than smaller ones to form a stationary distribution that is close to $P(A|B)$.
+E.g., in Metropolis-Hastings algorithm which is one kind of MCMC algorithm, the acceptance--rejection ratio is set to be ${\rm min}(1, \alpha)$ where,